-Updated on August 11, 2019: Disgraced multimillionaire financier and convicted sex offender Jeffrey Epstein was found dead in his jail cell in New York on Saturday, August 10.
-Epstein, 66, was found unresponsive in his cell at about 6:30am on Saturday, according to the Metropolitan Correctional Center.
+Updated on August 25, 2019: Following the death of Jeffrey Epstein earlier this month, Prince Andrew has responded to the speculation surrounding his friendship with the disgraced multimillionaire financier and convicted sex offender.
+Epstein, 66, was found unresponsive in his New York jail cell at about 6:30am on Saturday August 10, according to the Metropolitan Correctional Center.

 Efforts to save him were initiated by prison staff and emergency medical services but he was pronounced dead at hospital, the prison’s statement said.
 His death followed the publication on Friday of a cache of documents that provided more extensive details on how the alleged sex trafficking network operated between 2002 and 2005.